Aboriginal and Torres Strait Islander health

 The most accurate and credible information regarding COVID-19 is issued from Department of Health (State and Commonwealth) sources.
 Please be mindful that some resources developed by other states have state-specific information.

-A respiratory clinic for Aboriginal and Torres Strait Islander communities is now open in Woodridge, Queensland.
+A respiratory clinic for Aboriginal and Torres Strait Islander communities is now open in Logan Central, Queensland.
 Appointments can be made by calling 3029 6527 or by booking online.
-For further information about respiratory clinics and their locations across Queensland, see our Hot Topics page.
+For further information about respiratory clinics and their locations across Queensland, see our Respiratory Clinics page.